BrewBlox/brewblox-documentation/docs/hardware/heating_elements.md

 ### Round

 At BrewPi we sell custom designed round heating elements.
 Technical details of the heating elements can be found in the interactive table below.
 You can toggle the table length unit (cm / inch) and mains voltage (230V / 240V) on click.
 The element Diameter and Length (see figure for a definition) determine the minimum required kettle diameter (Min. kettle ⌀).
 The element round shape is least obstructive to the flow when whirlpooling in a kettle with the design diameter (Design kettle ⌀).
 The elements come in two types; 1-phase elements with one resistor per flange, and 3-phase elements with 3.
 Especially the 3-phase elements have an extremely low watt density, which makes scorching your element practically impossible.
 All elements come with a mounting kit, and have a 1.5" BSP thread.
 The element current (Current) is written in the format: (current per resistor)x(no. resistors).
 The maximum current is dependent on how it is connected to the outlet.
-More information about how to connect your element and how to determine the maximum current can be found in the section [Connecting](#connecting) below.
+More information about how to connect your element and how to determine the maximum current can be found in section [Connecting](#connecting) below.

 ![Heating elements-round](../images/heat-element-round.jpg)